anniedoris/LLaVA/README.md

 ```

 --pc_reps dictates how many point clouds will be generated for each CAD (different random samples).
 Currently, only --parallel is supported.

+Inside the checkpoint, a new directory should be created called eval/{dataset_name}/model_steps.
+It will be important to know the path to this directory for the next step.

+### Computing IoU

+With pc_eval conda environment activated, run the scripts/cadquery_align.ipynb.
+Open the notebook and point ```model_generated_steps_dir``` to the path of the step files generated in the previous step.

 ### To evaluate accuracy of point clouds